maverickactuary/1actuary/content/4delivering/index.md

 ### Stage 3

-**In the old world** you recruit or upgrade your underwriting team or buy in expertise.
-You start or continue with the systems work, which now includes an underwriting engine.
+**In the old world** you recruit or upgrade your underwriting team and start or continue with the systems work, which now includes an underwriting engine.
 There's significant commitment and the spend is mounting.
 No sign of reinsurance yet.

 **In the new world** your expert introduces you to several reinsurers.
 Impressed with your insight, they can certainly work with your expert and nominated underwriters.
 A few days later two reinsurers confirm they will supply terms.
 Three weeks later indicative terms arrive.